 Guild Insurance is committed to promoting honest and open communication between all parties involved.
-All policy holders will be advised of our commitment at the time of commencement of a policy and at renewal.
+All policy holders will be advised of our commitment at the time of commencement of policy and at renewal.
 Guilds key claims contact will be the Tasmanian Case Manager who will manage day to day contact for claims stakeholders.

-Our aim is to promote the benefits arising from early reporting of injuries and how it helps in gathering information and the effective management of the injured worker.
-It also assists Guild Insurance to more effectively assist in the workers recovery towards a positive outcome.
+Guilds aim is to identify the benefits arising from early and timely reporting of injuries and how this can assist in the gathering of information which facilitates the effective management of the injured worker.
+It also allows the insurer to more effectively aid the workers recovery to support positive claims outcomes.